vsaulue/Gustave/docs/install.md

 Gustave's [source tree](https://github.com/vsaulue/Gustave/packaging/vcpkg/overlay) has a vcpkg overlay that can be used by your projects locally.

+!!! note
-**Note:** if you're using Visual Studio, use a [standalone installation of vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell#1---set-up-vcpkg) (the one shipped with the IDE seems to have issues with overlays).
+    if you're using Visual Studio, use a [standalone installation of vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell#1---set-up-vcpkg) (the one shipped with the IDE seems to have issues with overlays).

 1. Clone Gustave somewhere on your machine (and optionally, checkout a specific version):